What is Emotivation?

-As alluded to already, HR professionals and other leaders are struggling to manage what appears to be a long laundry list of people issues in the workplace: Employee engagement / Experience / EVP / Brand, performance management, leadership and management, stress / well-being, culture, values, change management, collaboration & teamwork.. and so on.
+As alluded to already, HR and busienss leaders are struggling to manage what appears to be a long laundry list of people issues in the workplace: Employee engagement / Experience / EVP / Brand, performance management, leadership and management, stress / well-being, culture, values, agility, change management, collaboration & teamwork.. and so on.
 Perhaps because of commercial or academic competition, these are generally presented as separate issues which just adds complexity to the role of an HR leader.

 What really matters?
 In truth, most people issues are not separate at all, but are highly interrelated and share something in common: Emotivation.
 In other words, they all have motivational and / or emotional components and a common language of emotivation can help navigate this often confusing landscape.

-Emotivation in HR & OD practice
+Emotivation in Organisational Development & HR practice

 Employee Engagement, Experience, EVP & Employer Brand

 One of the most confusing (and confused) areas of HR must Employee Engagement and all of the members o fits dysfunctional family.
 Ultimately, employee engagement is concerned with what motivates or de-motivates your employees.
 What does this?
 Their experience, which is emotional.
 EVP captures how you, or intend to, provide a more motivating or satisfying experience (and your employer brand is how you present this to the outside world).
 Emotivation provides a common language to create a more coherent and consistent view of the kind of experience that you want to promote.